What Are the Different Types of Dentists & Dental Specialties?

 Clinical experience requirements are:

-• A minimum of 1600 hours of clinical experience in which you have individually treated patients in the dental chair.
-These hours can be completed during your dental degree, post-qualification experience or a combination of two.
+- A minimum of 1600 hours of clinical experience in which you have individually treated patients in the dental chair.
+These hours can be completed during your dental degree, post-qualification experience or a combination of the two.
 Some European medical schools offer 6 year dental programmes where the last year is an internship.

-After passing the ORE exam, you can apply for full registration on the GDC register.
+After passing the ORE exam, you can apply for full registration using the GDC register.
 You will be able to work in the NHS after doing either Dental Foundation training (DFT) or through PLVE - Performers List Validation Experience (an equivalence of DFT).

-How long are dental specialties?
+How long are dental specialities?

 The duration of dental specialisation depends on the field you want to specialise in and the programme you apply for.
 Usually, it’s a minimum of 2 to 3 years.

-How many different dental specialties are there?
+How many different dental specialities are there?

 Dental and Maxillofacial Radiology